dianna-ai/dianna/README.md

 Issues:
 1. The properties of the heatmaps are not studied and the human interpretation is intertwined with the XAI’s.
 Suitable datasets are lacking: the popular MNIST benchmark is too complex for the task (10 classes and no structural content variation).
 The XAI literature does not consider simple scientific “benchmarks”.
 2. Which is the “best” explainability method?
 There is no agreement in the XAI community [23].
-The libraries offer different subset of XAI methods not chosen systematically.
+The libraries offer different subsets of XAI methods not chosen systematically.
 3. The available OSS (not for all methods) implementations support a single DNN format/framework, e.g. iNNvestigate supports only Keras, while Captum supports PyTorch.
-4. Not many demonstrators of XAI exist, except from LRP and RISE
+4. Not many demonstrators of XAI exist, except from LRP and RISE.

 Solutions:
 1. To demonstrate the usefulness and properties of the heatmaps on an intuitive level we propose: simple geometrical, e.g. Triangles and Squares Rotation and Scaling (Figure 4, Left) [I] and simple scientific– subset of LeafSnap (Figure 4, Right) datasets.
 Tree species classification on the LeafSnap data is a good example of problem tackled with both classical Computer Vision [24] and the superior DL method [25].